 Ever have the feeling email marketing and social media were being set up to be enemies?

-And the more you see all the ways they work together, the more it looks like they’re the perfect complement.
+And the more you see all the ways they work together, the more it looks like they’re the perfect compliment.

 If you’d like to get more out of your email marketing, and get more out of your social media marketing, try these ideas for blending them together.